 “I've written up the attached order based on our conversation at the gift show,” I said in my email (perhaps I was a little forward, but I was eager to get the ball rolling).

-When Wendy didn’t respond for a week, I wrote back and said, “I'm planning to ship your order this week if that works well for you.
+When Wendy didn’t respond after a week, I wrote again and said, “I'm planning to ship your order this week if that works well for you.
 Can you please confirm the address where the opening order should be sent?”

-Of course I wasn’t going to send off a batch of deodorants without Wendy’s confirmation (and payment), but I was trying to get her attention.
+Of course, I wasn’t going to send off a batch of deodorants without Wendy’s confirmation (and payment), but I was trying to get her attention.
 It worked.
 She responded immediately, writing, “NO!
 Please don’t do that.
 I don’t even have you set up as a vendor.”
 But she promised to reach out again when she was ready for me.
-It was a bold move, and for a couple months, I didn’t hear anything.
-However, sure enough, she followed up, and we proceeded to set up the account.
+It was a bold move on my part.
+For a couple months, I didn’t hear anything, but sure enough, she followed up, and we proceeded to set up the account.

 Bigger grocery stores like this one wouldn’t have just offered to put Schmidt’s on shelves.
 I had to be much more persistent, sometimes following up repeatedly after an initial contact, just to remind store buyers that Schmidt’s existed.
-Sometimes I’d include notes like, “Check out all the great feedback customers are sharing on this social media post” to keep the conversation alive.
-I also had to know when to be patient, though, because often I had to wait for enough customers to go in asking for Schmidt’s before a store was convinced I was worth their investment.
+Sometimes I’d include notes like, “Check out all the great feedback customers are sharing on this social media post,” to keep the conversation alive.
+I also had to know when to be patient, because often I had to wait for enough customers to go in asking for Schmidt’s before a store was convinced I was worth their investment.
 At times I encouraged customers to ask stores directly to carry Schmidt’s, and I even filled out comment cards myself to get on their radar (a girl’s gotta do what a girl’s gotta do).
 I learned about category resets, the retail cycles that dictate when a store considers which new products to bring in for each category, and I started asking store employees when they would be updating their deodorant category so I’d know the right time of year to pitch.
-(This information became crucial, especially when the accounts got bigger—I didn’t want to miss a window that often came only once a year.)
+This information became crucial, especially when the accounts got bigger—I didn’t want to miss a window that often came only once a year.

 Knowing when and how to talk with retailers—or specifically with buyers, the retail reps in charge of bringing in new products at a store—was a skill I had to develop.
-Once, as I pitched a big grocery store, I mentioned that my customers often told me they switched from Tom’s of Maine in favor of Schmidt’s.
+Once, as I pitched a big grocery store, I mentioned that my customers often told me they switched from Tom’s of Maine to Schmidt’s.
 “And how does that benefit us?” the buyer responded.
 I immediately realized my error; if current customers simply switched from one brand to another, that didn’t result in any growth in sales for the store.
 They wouldn’t see a gain.
 That taught me that it was much more effective to talk about how Schmidt’s could attract new customers to their location.
-And, I’d mention that these new customers were willing to pay up to $8 for Schmidt’s, more than they paid for competitors’ products, thereby bringing in greater revenue to the store (this is called “trading up,” which stores loved to hear about).
+And, I’d mention that these new customers were willing to pay up to eight dollars for Schmidt’s, more than they paid for competitors’ products, thereby bringing in greater revenue to the store (this is called “trading up,” which stores loved to hear about).
 With the Schmidt’s social media accounts bustling with customer engagement, I’d be sure to mention that I’d advertise new retailers to my online followers and help direct traffic to them, too.